Atom Smasher (DC Comics): The Justice Society

 Albert finally gets his dream and is invited to join the reunited JSA under his new name and identity, Atom Smasher.
 For years, Atom Smasher cherishes his role in upholding Pratt's legacy and constantly seeks to prove himself worthy to his Golden Age idols – especially when many of them became his teammates in the JSA.
 He looks up to the elder JSA members, but is himself looked up to by young rookie member Stargirl.
 When Albert's mother is murdered in a plane crash engineered by the terrorist Kobra, he becomes consumed by vengeance, nearly crushing Kobra in his hands before he is talked down by his teammate Jack Knight, who convinces him that he should not taint the memory of his mother by associating it with Kobra's murder.
-Not long after the fatal crash, Albert – with the aid of Metron of the New Gods – goes back in time and forces the weakened villain Extant into a position where he takes the place of Albert's mother on the plane.
-This ends up saving her life but makes Albert a murderer, even if there was no other way to contain Extant and to stop him from causing further harm, and also ensures that history is preserved in terms of the number of deaths on the plane.
+Not long after the crash, Albert and Metron travel back in time and force the weakened villain Extant into a position where he takes the place of Albert's mother.